tiy-lv-java-2016-06/2-week-review/README.md

 ## Description

-Create a project called `People` with [this file](https://raw.githubusercontent.com/oakes/java-assignments/master/projects/People/people.csv) in the project root.
+Create a project called `People` with [people.csv](https://raw.githubusercontent.com/tiy-lv-java-2016-06/2-week-review/master/people.csv) in the project root.
 Read the csv file into a `HashMap<String, ArrayList<Person>>` that maps country name to a list of people who are from that country.
 Then loop over the lists in your `HashMap` and sort them by last name.

 ## Requirements